Homi J Bhabha Biography – Father of Indian Nuclear Science and Legacy

-Homi J Bhabha Biography Introduction
+Homi J Bhabha Biography

 Homi Jehangir Bhabha was an eminent Indian nuclear physicist, visionary scientist, and pioneering leader who played a crucial role in shaping India’s nuclear science and atomic energy program.
-Born on October 30, 1909, in Mumbai, India, Bhabha is best remembered as the architect of India’s nuclear energy framework, earning him the title “Father of Indian Nuclear Science.”
-His relentless pursuit of scientific excellence and dedication to India’s technological advancement made him a national hero and global scientific icon.
+Born on October 30, 1909, in Mumbai, India, Bhabha is best remembered as the architect of India’s nuclear energy framework, earning him the title “Father of Indian Nuclear Science” His relentless pursuit of scientific excellence and dedication to India’s technological advancement made him a national hero and global scientific icon.

 Table of Contents